Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Trilateral retinoblastoma is a well-recognized syndrome that occurs in 5% to 15% of patients with heritable retinoblastoma.
 It is defined by the development of an asynchronous intracranial midline neuroblastic tumor, which typically develops between the ages of 20 and 36 months.[

-Because of its poor prognosis and the apparent improved survival with early detection and aggressive treatment, screening with routine neuroimaging could potentially detect most cases within 2 years of first diagnosis.[
+Because of the poor prognosis and the apparent improved survival with early detection and aggressive treatment of trilateral retinoblastoma, screening with routine neuroimaging could potentially detect most cases within 2 years of the first retinoblastoma diagnosis.[

 Although it is not clear whether early diagnosis can impact survival, screening with MRI has been recommended as often as every 6 months for 5 years for patients suspected of having heritable disease or those with unilateral disease and a positive family history.[